opendatalab/CiteVQA/README.md

 | Qwen3-VL-8B | Open-source Small MLLMs | 1.0 | 14.7 | 61.2 | 7.5 |
 | Gemma-4-26B-A4B | Open-source Small MLLMs | 3.0 | 17.9 | 48.4 | 6.2 |

+<a id="contact"></a>
 ## 📬 Contact

 Since the PDF sources are downloaded from external links, issues such as broken links or data accessibility problems may occur during download.
-If you encounter any download-related problems, please email `wzr@stu.pku.edu.cn`.
+If you encounter any download-related problems, please email [wzr@stu.pku.edu.cn](mailto:wzr@stu.pku.edu.cn).

 ## 📚 Citation